nbondarczuk/cloud-aws-env/README.md

-# This is a TErraform stuff to create AWS project environment
+# This is a AWS Terraform stuff